CSI473GroupProject/University-Servive-Queue-and-Appointment-Management-System/models/README.md

 **What evidence would cause the team to revise the decision?**
-As recorded in ADR-001's reconsideration trigger: measured queue-position response times exceeding the QS-01 2-second target, or fewer than 95% of requests completing within 3 seconds at 500 concurrent users (QS-06) — specifically when this coincides with UC-18 reporting activity — would indicate the accepted shared-runtime risk has materialised and the reporting workload needs to be isolated, or the architecture reconsidered.
+As recorded in ADR-001's reconsideration trigger: measured queue-position response times exceeding the QS-01 2-second target, or fewer than 95% of requests completing within 3 seconds at 500 concurrent users (QS-06) - specifically when this coincides with UC-18 reporting activity - would indicate the accepted shared-runtime risk has materialised and the reporting workload needs to be isolated, or the architecture reconsidered.

 ## Commit note

-Editable model source (`component-architecture.mmd`) and its readable export (`.svg`) are both committed, per the lab requirement that screenshots alone are not acceptable source evidence.
+Editable model source (`component-architecture.mmd`) and its readable export (`.svg`) are both committed.